redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 #### Rate Limiting

-Rate limiting (or throttling) how often a function executes by a particular IP addresses or user account is a common way of stemming api abuse.
+Rate limiting (or throttling) how often a function executes by a particular IP addresses or user account is a common way of stemming api abuse (for example, a distributed Denial-of-Service, or DDoS, attack).

 As LogRocket [says]((https://blog.logrocket.com/rate-limiting-node-js/)):